Factsheet: Energy in the United Kingdom

 The Electricity Mix

-The power generation (or electricity) mix refers to the combination of the various types of energy sources used to generate electricity in a given geographic region.
+The generation (or electricity) mix refers to the combination of the various types of energy sources used to generate electricity in a given geographic region.

 This shows the share, expressed as a percentage, of the different sources of electricity in 2023 in the United Kingdom.